johyg/thesis-project/README.md

 # thesis-project
-Convolutional neural networks that predicts if a punch has been thrown in a professional fight or not
+Convolutional neural networks that predicts if a punch has been thrown in a professional fight or not.